Jogira/Colorfall-Painting-App/Readme.txt

  but a bucket fill tool could change color but not size.
 This facade makes it so adding something like a rotate/panning tool, which should not be capable of size/color changes, is not capable of changing the color or size of the brush/other tools/itself.

+ This iteration was a lot easier to do because all of the work in iteration #1 made it easier to build upon and implement the color tools.
+However, saving and loading the actual drawings is turning out to be much harder than anticipated.
+Despite spending over half the iteration working on saving/loading, it's proving to be so difficult that working on it has been pushed to iteration #3, and we instead decided to focus on adding more functionality to the canvas.
+However, the following was still added and works:

+ +A color picker tool that can select colors already placed on the canvas.
+ +The ability to select any specific color you want via a color wheel.
+ +Changing the brush/eraser size.
+ +An indicator for which color you currently have selected.
+ +A bank for your top 10 recent colors added from using the color wheel.
+ +5 more colors added to the pre-set rows.

+TESTING:
+We have successfully implemented testing for the color wheel, brush/eraser size changing, and recent colors user stories.

+However, just like iteration #1, espresso does not keep track of anything drawn onto the canvas.
+Because of this, the COLOR PICKER/SELECTED COLOR INDICATOR user story cannot be tested.
+The other 3 user stories can be tested, as we can use the currently selected color diamond as verification that the current color is changed when using the color wheel or picking from the recent colors bank.
+There is also a textview that indicates the current size of the brush/eraser, which can be used to verify those user stories without having to draw on the canvas.
+The color picker requires that we draw onto the canvas with a color, then use the color picker to grab that color, but as stated before, drawing/coloring on the canvas is not recorded by espresso.